NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 .# Abstract

 This document describes a method called "dry-run DNSSEC" that allows for testing DNSSEC deployments without affecting the DNS service in case of DNSSEC errors.
-It accomplishes that by introducing a new DS Type Digest Algorithm that signals validating resolvers that dry-run DNSSEC is used for the zone.
+It accomplishes that by introducing new DS Type Digest Algorithms that when used in a DS record,  referred to as dry-run DS, signal to validating resolvers that dry-run DNSSEC is used for the zone.
 DNSSEC errors are then reported with DNS Error Reporting, but any bogus responses to clients are withheld.
 Instead, validating resolvers fallback from dry-run DNSSEC and provide the response that would have been answered without the presence of a dry-run DS.
-A further option is presented for clients to opt-in for dry-run DNSSEC errors and allow for end-to-end DNSSEC testing.
+A further EDNS option is presented for clients to opt-in for dry-run DNSSEC errors and allow for end-to-end DNSSEC testing.

 {mainmatter}